kshepherd/he-kupu-matapokere/README.md

 If you spot any errors in the data (or in my te reo in this README!) or have any improvements or suggestions, please get in touch!
 * Sign up for [Github](https://github.com) and create a new issue at https://github.com/kshepherd/he-kupu-matapokere/issues
 * Drop me an email on kim@shepherd.nz or hit me up on Twitter: @kimshepherd

+## Acknowledgements

+https://kupu.maori.nz created all the original content used here and the site is tino pai!
+Samson Ootoovak inspired this work by asking if there was a way to get a 'word of the day' at login.
+There is now!